jamesdanielmarrsritchey/jamesdanielmarrsritchey/README.md

 ### Ritchey & AI (ritcheyandai)

-Projects using this prefix are typically projects I've developed largely using AI tools. **For the most part, they are meant as custom examples**, rather than finished polished works, which may aid me when developing further projects.
+Projects using this prefix are projects I've made largely using AI tools. **They can be thought of as custom examples**, which may aide me in developing future projects.
+They are not polished works.
+Use with caution.

-**Note:** just because a project doesn't use this prefix, doesn't mean it hasn't involved AI use, at some stage.

 ### Ritchey & Contributors (ritcheyandcontributors)